top of page

 And it works.

-HOW IT WORKS
+HOW IT WORKS - A COMMUNITY RESPONSE

-Not only does our 85% success rate mean many more families stably housed, it is also a tremendous cost saving to the community as diversion from far more expensive interventions.
+Not only does our 85% success rate mean many more families stably housed, it is also a tremendous cost saving to the community from far more expensive interventions.
 Our approach of keeping families together, identifying their strengths, and partnering with the community for solutions means that families are at much lower risk of returning to homelessness.

 GET HELP